 The Annotations tab opens.

-2.Choose the layer and the annotation class from their respective drop-down menus, then type in the text to be displayed on the map.
+2.Click Free, then choose the Layer and the Annotation Class from their respective drop-down menus, then type in the text to be displayed on the map.

 To ensure the correct display of annotations on the map, zoom in to an appropriate scale.